Loolis14/student_19/libft/README.md

 # The first library
-reimplementation of some basics and usefull functions\n I add some tests and main on commentary to ease futur corrections
+reimplementation of some basics and usefull functions

+I add some tests and main on commentary to ease futur corrections